getlago/lago-docs/docs/guide/08_addons.md

 ## Assign an add-on to a customer
 Here is what you should know about add-ons:
-1. You can only apply an add-on to a customer if this customer has an active [subscription](../guide/plans/subscription);
-2. The currency of the add-on must match the currency of the subscription; and
+- If the currency of the customer is already defined, the currency of the add-on must be the same; and
-3. You can apply an add-on to a customer ad libitum.
+- You can apply an add-on to a customer as many times as you want.

 To apply an add-on to a customer:
 1. Select a customer from the list;